LupasTools/FrameSource/README.md

 - Fast and CPU effective

 Sample:
-- WindowsForms sample with DirectX viewport based on SharpDX
+- WindowsForms USB Camera Live viewer sample with DirectX viewport based on SharpDX
 - CPU loading is the same as Windows 10 "Camera" app
 - Camera configuration stored with Json